Music of the Final Fantasy VII series: Final Fantasy VII Remake

-In 2020 Square Enix released Final Fantasy VII Remake, the first section of a multi-episode remake of Final Fantasy VII.
+In 2020, Square Enix released Final Fantasy VII Remake, the first section of a multi-episode remake of Final Fantasy VII.
 A seven-disc, 156-track, 8:34:28 soundtrack album, Final Fantasy VII Remake Original Soundtrack, was released on May 27, with a special edition adding an eighth 1:07:16 disc with an additional 24 tracks from the jukebox feature in the game.
 The soundtrack contains arrangements of Uematsu's music from the original game, along with new compositions by Masashi Hamauzu and others.

 Additionally, the theme song "Hollow", composed by Uematsu and performed by Yosh was released as a single on May 27, 2020.

 Final Fantasy VII Rebirth

 The second installment of the Remake trilogy, Final Fantasy VII Rebirth was released in February 2024.
 The seven-disc, 175-track, 9:09:25 soundtrack album, Final Fantasy VII Rebirth Original Soundtrack, was released on April 10.
 The special edition includes a 34-track bonus disc containing music from Rebirth's mini-games.
 As with Remake, the soundtrack contains arrangements of Uematsu's music from the original game along with new compositions and arrangements.

 Additionally, the theme song "No Promises to Keep", composed by Uematsu and performed by Loren Allred was released as a single on April 3.
+Kazushige Nojima, who wrote the scenario for the game, also wrote the lyrics to the song.
+He was careful not to make the lyrics too specific to Cloud or Zack and did not think of it as a love song, but rather about Aerith's defiance against her fate.